emilyruby/manifestoo/labour.md

 * Increase corporation tax for large companies.
 * Lower small profits rate of corporation tax.
 Small business (with turnover of <£85,000) are excluded from quarterly reporting and late payment actions.
+* Double the size of the corporate sector.
+* Reinstate the `Cross-Whitehall Ministerial Group on Tourism`.
+* Elected `House of Lords`, and reduce the size of the House of Lords.
+* Extend the `Freedom of Information Act` to private companies that run public services.
+* Reduce the voting age to 16.

 ### Deficit Reduction